 Tall boots are made from cowhide, calf, or pigskin and their purpose is to prevent the rider's leg from being pinched or rubbed by the saddle and stirrup leathers, and to give some protection from brush and brambles.

-Each boot has a roomy, firm toe box to protect the rider's foot when on the ground, and a low heel to help prevent the rider's foot from sliding through the stirrup (and the rider possibly being dragged) should the rider become unseated.
+The boot has a roomy, firm toe box to protect the rider's foot when on the ground, and a low heel to help prevent the rider's foot from sliding through the stirrup (and the rider possibly being dragged) should she unintentionally dismount.

 Both types of boot usually have a spur rest to support the spur, and these days are available with a zipper that runs down the back of the calf to make them easy to put on without the aid of boot hooks.

 Important note: Authentic riding boots do not have zippers on the inside of the leg.
-If one wants to appear horse-y, this is a dead giveaway.
+If you want to appear horsey, this is a dead giveaway.

 The topline of riding boots has morphed periodically through history.
-The popular "Spanish" topline is cut higher on the outside of the boot to elongate the look of the rider's leg when seated in the saddle, while still allowing the rider's knee to bend comfortably.
+The popular "Spanish" topline is cut higher on the outside of the boot to elongate the appearance of the rider's leg when seated in the saddle, while still allowing his or her knee to bend comfortably.

 To get a long, elegant look with breeches, leggings, jeans or skirts without the annoyance of having your boot poke you in the back of the knee when you sit down, measure from the bottom of your heel to the crook of your knee when seated in a chair, then add about an inch.
 That number is the height of boot that will likely be most comfortable for you.
 That extra inch is added because most boots will drop a bit as they break in.
 The sales associates at your local tack shop can usually help you with the specific break-in characteristics of your chosen style and brand.

 While you're at it, measure around the fullest part of your calf.
-Boot length and calf width can vary considerably between manufacturers and even between models by the same manufacturer.
-Shops that sell riding boots usually have a chart for each brand of boots to help you get the most comfortable boot length and calf width.
+Boot length and calf width can vary considerably between manufacturers, and even between models by the same manufacturer.
+Shops that sell riding boots usually have a chart for the various brands and models to help you select the most comfortable boot length and calf width.

 stitched down outside leather tabs, rear zippers and spur rests

-Field boots have lacing at the ankle to allow the rider to be more comfortable riding with a highly flexed ankle and the shorter stirrup length required for riding over fences.
+Field boots have lacing at the ankle to allow the rider to be more comfortable riding with the highly flexed ankle and shorter stirrup length required for riding over fences.